srpkdyy/pytorch-models/image-generation/DCGAN/README.md

-# DCGAN - Unofficial Implementation
+# DCGAN

-This repository contains the unofficial PyTorch implementation of the following paper:
+This is an unofficial PyTorch implementation of the following paper:

 > **Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks**<br>
 > Alec Radford, Luke Metz, Soumith Chintala <br>